kstenschke/doublemac-theme/readme.md

 * The icon theme is not covering 100% of the icons double commander contains.
 * The theme is meant to be used with a toolbar height of 32 with icons in 22x22 pixel size.
-* The theme uses the Hack font which can be [downloaded from http://sourcefoundry.org/hack/](http://sourcefoundry.org/hack/)

 Authors and license
 -------------------

-This theme was created in 2016 by Kay Stenschke.
+This icon theme was created in 2016 by Kay Stenschke.

-The "DoubleMac" theme is licensed under the Creative Commons (Attribution-Share Alike 3.0 Unported) License
+Licensed under the Creative Commons (Attribution-Share Alike 3.0 Unported) License

 The following icons from third party sources were adapted for creating this theme:
 (icons that are not mentioned were created anew for this theme or adapted from the icons included with